-Hackers Attack Hundreds Of High-Profile German Politicians And Journalists
+Hackers Attack Hundreds Of High-Profile German Politicians, Post Private Data Online

 The far-right Alternative for Germany (AfD) is the only main party whose members were spared from the attack, according to RBB Inforadio, a Berlin-based public broadcaster that broke the story.

+In the days before Christmas, hackers quietly posted online the data of some of Germany's most powerful leaders "in a kind of Advent calendar," RBB reported.

 Some of the stolen information was years old, and it seems the data dump does not include any political bombshells.
-Instead, it seemed to be intended to embarrass officials — and inflict personal damage by exposing private chats and financial details.
+Instead, it seems intended to embarrass officials — and inflict personal damage by exposing private chats and financial details.

 "The hackers published Merkel's fax number, email address and several letters written by and addressed to her," Deutsche Welle reports, citing the DPA news agency.